maheshwarang001/Student-Management-System/README.md

 # Student-Management-System
-A cosole based jdbc project.
+A console based jdbc project.
 DB used mysql